happymelonbox/green_book/README.md

 ease of access via mobile phones, GreenBook securely stores this information in a digital database that can be accessed anywhere the internet is available.

-GreenBook runs a React.js frontend and a Ruby on Rails backend with a Postgres database.
+GreenBook runs a React.js frontend and a Ruby on Rails backend with a PostgreSQL database.
 These technologies were used as to provide a modern framework and ease of updating for future iterations of GreenBook.

 The future of GreenBook is vast both through digital adaptations such as geolocation